Relacibo/hyprmcsr/docs/jar-download.md

 ## ModCheck

-- [ModCheck](https://github.com/tildejustin/modcheck) is a tool to verify your Minecraft mods for speedrun legality.
+- [ModCheck](https://github.com/tildejustin/modcheck) is a tool to download and update the mods of your minecraft instance.
 - You can run it at any time with:

   ```bash
   hyprmcsr run-jar modcheck
   ```

-  This will launch the ModCheck GUI with your current instance's mods folder preselected.
+  This will launch the ModCheck GUI.

 ---